stellar/django-polaris/README.rst

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^

-Polaris uses several environment variables that should be defined in the environment or included in ``PROJECT_ROOT/.env``.
+Polaris uses environment variables that should be defined in the environment or included in ``PROJECT_ROOT/.env``.
 ::